section-engineering-education/engineering-education/articles/building-a-simple-cryptocurrency-blockchain/index.md

 - `nexthash`: It points to the hash of the next block in the chain.
 It's used to keep and maintain the integrity of the blockchain.

-- `computeHash`: We use this method to calculate the hash of the next block based on its properties.
+- `computeHash`: Based on properties passed to this method, it is to calculate the hashkey of the next block in the chain.

 ### The blockchain theorem
 It is a type of database that stores a collection of data together in groups, with certain capacity of storage.
-These blocks are chained to the previous blocks forming a chain of data.
+The blocks are connected to the already created blocks, this forms a chain of data tree.

-The chain is irreversible due to the decentralized nature of the system.
+The chain is irreversible as the system is decentralized.
 Here, each block is assigned a timestamp when added to the chain.

 Now, let's create a class `Blockchain` that will maintain this operation: